All Episodes

 What am I thinking?

-Uh, and this this interview was billed as a preview of of the debate tonight.
+And this interview was billed as a preview of the debate tonight.

-And David Banyer, the Pitt York, John Edwards campaign manager, said that uh Hillary Clinton's record on health care issues was an absolute disaster.
+And David Bonyer, the Pitt Yorkie, John Edwards' campaign manager, said that Hillary Clinton's record on healthcare issues was an absolute disaster.

-An Alabama Congressman a few minutes later, speaking for Senator Obama, guy's name is Arthur Davis, said uh that a vote for Mrs. Clinton would resurrect the disputes that tarred the presidency of her husband.
+An Alabama congressman a few minutes later speaking for Senator Obama, guy's name is Arthur Davis, said that a vote for Mrs. Clinton would resurrect the disputes that tarred the presidency of her husband.

-Uh Larry Sabatov from the University of Virginia said uh it's past time to take the gloves off on the Democrat side.
+Larry Sabatov from the University of Virginia said it's past time to take the gloves off on the Democrat side.

 It's amazing we've made it so far without seeing more of it.

-Uh and of course, the uh, you know, Monia was out there saying, with all due respect, the Clintons did not deliver on health care.
+And of course, Bonya was out there saying with all due respect that Clintons did not deliver on health care.

 They had a very important choice to make back in 93, NAFTA or healthcare.